Skarborn/ProgrammierProject1/README.md

 To get the wished information, the parametres have to be defined in the command center on the left-hand side of the window.
 For changing the coordinates, one of four applicable text edit fields has to be selected and the corresponding value to be filled in.
+The edit fields on the left-hand side are the least coordinates while the edit fields on the right-hand side are the maximal coordinates.
 By ticking the checkboxes underneath, the display options are selectable in any way.
 It is free to choose whether the heatmap or the radio mast places, which belong to the different network providers of the different